SIPF-Symposium, November 2021

 Information about the symposium

-The goal with this conference is to show how bio- and neurofeedback training can be applied to train the brain, e.g., how to improve focus.
-Also, it will be presented how neuro- and biofeedback can be applied in combination with other sport psychology services.
+World leading sport psychologists will present their use of bio- and neurofeedback interventions at the Olympic Games and in elite sport settings.
+The goal with this symposium is to show how bio-and neurofeedback training can be applied to train the brain, for example, how to improve an athletes attention.
+Also, how neuro- and biofeedback can be applied in combination with other sport psychology services.

 A longer presentation of the presenters: